-See the table on page 24 of this AIF for a list and description of Keyera's main Liquids Infrastructure facilities.
+See the table on page 26 of this AIF for a list and description of Keyera's main Liquids Infrastructure facilities.

-Most of Keyera's Liquids Infrastructure assets are located in, or connected to, the Edmonton/Fort Saskatchewan area in Alberta, including the KFS facility, the Fort Saskatchewan Condensate System and connecting pipelines, AEF, Edmonton Terminal, Josephburg Terminal, ADT, Alberta Crude Terminal and Base Line Terminal.
+Most of Keyera's Liquids Infrastructure assets are located in, or connected to, the Edmonton/Fort Saskatchewan area in Alberta, including the KFS facility, the Fort Saskatchewan Condensate System and connecting pipelines, AEF, Edmonton Terminal, Josephburg Terminal, ADT and Base Line Terminal.
 The Edmonton/Fort Saskatchewan area is one of four key energy hubs in North America, with a significant portion of NGL production from the WCSB being delivered there for fractionation into specification products and delivery to market.

-In addition to the Edmonton/Fort Saskatchewan facilities, Keyera has a terminal in the South Cheecham area near Fort McMurray and has been strategically investing in NGL and crude oil terminals in Oklahoma.
+In addition to the Edmonton/Fort Saskatchewan facilities, Keyera has a rail terminal in the South Cheecham area near Fort McMurray where Keyera is currently commissioning a 4,400 tonnes per day sulphur forming facility.
+Keyera also has strategically invested in NGL and crude oil terminals in Oklahoma.
 As well, the Rimbey gas plant, which is the terminus for Keyera's Keylink pipeline, has fractionation and ethane extraction capabilities, and is connected to the Edmonton Terminal by the Rimbey Pipeline and to the Alberta Ethane Gathering System.

-The AEF facility has a licensed capacity to produce 13,600 Bbls/d of iso-octane.
+The AEF facility has a licensed capacity to produce approximately 14,000 Bbls/d of iso-octane.
+Keyera regularly conducts performance tests of the AEF facility to optimize its performance and may, from time-to-time and subject to operational conditions and market demand, operate the AEF facility approximately ten percent above its licensed capacity.
 Iso-octane is a low vapour pressure, high-octane gasoline blending component.
 AEF uses butane as the primary feedstock to produce iso-octane.
 As a result, AEF's business creates positive synergies with Keyera's Marketing segment, which purchases, handles, stores and sells large volumes of butane.